×

 Key Market Trends & Highlights

-• The integration of smart technologies is transforming operational efficiencies in the largest hard services segment.
+• The integration of smart technologies is transforming service delivery across the GCC facility management market.

-• Sustainability initiatives are becoming increasingly critical, particularly in the rapidly growing healthcare segment.
+• Sustainability initiatives are increasingly influencing facility management practices, particularly in commercial buildings.

 Market Size & Forecast